sebastian-software/preppy/readme.md

-  --output           Override output folder (and package.json entries) [auto] --watch            Keeps running and rebuilds on any change [false] --limit            Limits the current build scope to files matching [null] --exec             Executes the generated binary after creation [false] --notify           Enables notifications (useful when used in watch mode) [false]
+  --output           Override output folder (and package.json entries) [auto] --watch            Keeps running and rebuilds on any change [false] --limit            Limits the current build scope to files matching [null] --deep             Produces a deep bundle which includes dependencies inline [false] --exec             Executes the generated binary after creation [false] --notify           Enables notifications (useful when used in watch mode) [false]